 U.S. Battles To Beat Spain At Women's World Cup

 It wasn't easy, pretty or elegant.
 But the U.S. Women's National Team battled to beat Spain in the round of 16 at the Women's World Cup.
 The U.S. had an easy road in this tournament.
 Until Monday.
-Spain, playing in its first ever World Cup, looked like it had been there many times before.
+Spain, playing in its second World Cup, looked like it had been there many times before.
 But in the end, it was not enough.
 The U.S. defeated Spain 2-1.

 Spain started aggressively and came out on the attack in the opening minute — challenging the U.S. defense.
 But the U.S. struck first.
 Tobin Heath was tripped in front of the Spanish goal for a U.S. penalty kick.
 Megan Rapinoe hammered the ball low and to the left in the seventh minute.
 But the lead did not last long.

-Note: A previous version of this story incorrectly said Spain is playing in its first-ever World Cup.
-This is actually Spain's second cup appearance.